“A boldly authentic new voice in queer fiction.” —Abdi Nazemian, author of Stonewall Honor book Like a Love Story and The Chandler Legacies

 The chaos and anarchy following the Great Collapse nearly brought the world to its knees until the unchanging Law brought order and peace.
 Generations later, the twelve alliances of the World Coalition come together once a year to allow their best and brightest young people to compete in the Chase.
 The prize?
 A chance to pass exactly one new law.

 The son of two former Chase runners, Willis Thomson is the top trainee in the Western Alliance.
-With the expectations of the … Continue reading →
+With the … Continue reading →

 Night is Kia’s favorite time, when she freeruns to outdistance the memories of abuse she suffered as a young child.
 But when former reality television star Terrence Jones arrives at their school as the new head track coach, things begin to change in unpredictable ways.

 About Not Now, Not Ever Elliot Gabaroche is very clear on what she isn’t going to do this summer.